cityjson/RhinoCityJSON/README.md

 [![GitHub license](https://img.shields.io/github/license/jaspervdv/RhinoCityJSON?style=for-the-badge)](https://github.com/jaspervdv/RhinoCityJSON/blob/master/LICENSE)

-A Rhino/Grasshopper plugin allowing the CityJSON format (https://www.cityjson.org/) to be directly used in Rhino 3D and Grasshopper without the loss of semantic information.
+A Rhino/Grasshopper plugin allowing the [CityJSON format](https://www.cityjson.org/) to be directly used in Rhino 3D and Grasshopper without the loss of semantic information.
-The primary focus of the plugin was to function on the 3D BAG data (https://3dbag.nl/en/viewer).
+The primary focus of the plugin was to function on the [3D BAG data](https://3dbag.nl/en/viewer).
 However, the plugin functions as well with other CityJSON files.
 The plugin consists out of multiple Grasshopper components exposing data in a format that is directly usable in grasshopper, and allows all this data to be baked into Rhino.

 ![Example of the semantic data that can be imported to Rhino](https://raw.githubusercontent.com/cityjson/RhinoCityJSON/master/Images/Overview_1.jpg)